 Duplicate leads are a concern for most educational organizations.
 For example, when a student inquires about your courses on your website and social media, it might create a duplicate record in your system.
 Such duplicate entries decreases the productivity as different counselors may spend time pursuing the same lead.
 But a deduplication logic in place ensures the counselors work only on unique leads.
 From a prospect’s perspective, deduplication improves their experience by reducing the chances of redundant communication.

 Admissions CRM makes it easy to filter duplicate leads.
 Instead of creating new records, it updates the existing record with lead activities.
 After filtering the data, the system automatically assigns the lead to the counselors for follow-up.
 This distribution can be done based on specific lead or counselor attributes – unique to an institution.

 If the counselor is unavailable or there is a delay in reaching out to the prospect, the CRM system assigns the lead to the next available counselor.
 The system also solves the problem of overloading your counselors with leads at any given point in time.
 With a capping logic, the system assigns an appropriate number of inquiries and distributes them equally among the team.

 Step 8.
-Figure out whom to call first.
+Prioritize whom to call first

 Admission counselors and call center agents struggle with figuring out whom to reach out to first.
 So, how to prioritize student inquiries that have a higher chance of conversion?